aerleon/aerleon/docs/user/lib_getting_started.md

 If you run `aclgen` again you will see it notices the difference in the YAML file and writes over the old ACL.
 This new ACL contains both the inbound and outbound ACLs we wanted.

 ## Adding Additional Platforms
 In this example we have been generating a Cisco config.
 What happens though if you want to switch over to Juniper for some reason.
-Either you bought a new Juniper device and are migrating, or you have a oneoff that requires the same rules.
+Either you bought a new Juniper device and are migrating, or you have a one off that requires the same rules.
 This is simple to do, we just add a header option for Juniper.

 ```yaml
 filters: